AmirmohammadZarif/AUT-EE/README.md

 You can download XAMPP from [this link](https://sourceforge.net/projects/xampp/files/)

 ## Usage
-Navigate to web server's public document direcotry and clone this repository (In XAMPP, navigate to `htdocs` directory):
+Navigate to web server's public document directory and clone this repository (In XAMPP, navigate to `htdocs` directory):
 ```bash
 cd htdocs
 git clone https://github.com/AmirmohammadZarif/AUT-EE.git